Since 1987, families around New Jersey and beyond have made SPAN their first stop for support and resources.

-SPAN is proud to have been the first stop for families around New Jersey for over 30 years.
+SPAN is proud to have been the first stop for families around New Jersey for 35 years.
 As we’ve grown, we’ve expanded our services and support across the US and US Territories.
 We’ve even had several international collaborations that have allowed us to bring the model resources and information we provide our parents and children here to other countries looking to improve their systems and become parent and community leaders in support of their children.

 WE HELP FAMILIES

 - PREPARE for life after high school